vuongdothanhhuy/kata-tdd-1-VUONG-DO-THANH-HUY/README.md

 Run `grunt` to watch changes on Gruntfile.js and index.js and test.js, on change will auto trigger jshint and mocha test.

 I've finished the kata calculator.
 It's written in NodeJS, being under unit test with Mocha.
 The code apply some practices and design patterns I think appropriate.
+I try to keep everything as simple as possible and not to introduce too many complexities into it.